 So, what I mean here is the right time for the parent may not always be the right time for the baby.

 I have discovered that so many families actually believe that their baby is ready to go to sleep once he starts crying.

 And this is where many problems start…

 Once the baby starts to cry, he is already overtired.
-Tired baby and overtired baby differ as white and black.
+Tired baby and overtired baby are as different as white and black.

 Overtired baby does exactly the opposite.
-He becomes fussy, starts to cry, fights the sleep, takes so long to fall asleep and normally sleeps for a short period of time.
+He becomes fussy, starts to cry, fights sleep, takes so long to fall asleep, and normally sleeps for a short period of time.

 I know it’s not logical.
 It’s biological…